DemoShapley: Valuation of Demonstrations for In-Context Learning: Experiments Applications

-\item \textbf{LOO} detailed by Cook \citep{cook1977detection}, quantifies the significance of an individual data point by the resultant change in model performance upon its removal.
-For ICL, we assess the performance difference between a complete prompt and one that excludes the example \(x_i\), to gauge the contribution of each demonstration. \item \textbf{Random} selection involves choosing \(K\) examples randomly from the pool of candidate demonstrations for inference in ICL. \end{itemize}
+\item \textbf{LOO} evaluates a data point’s significance by measuring the change in model performance when being removed.
+For ICL, we assess the performance difference between a complete prompt and one excluding $x_i$ to quantify its contribution. \item \textbf{Random} selection randomly samples $K$ examples from the candidate demonstration pool for inference in ICL. \end{itemize}